I don't know the secret to never-fail popovers. Do you?

 Finally, thinking to simplify my lazy life just a tad, I beat the ingredients in my KitchenAid stand mixer.
 OK; better than the first two methods.
 But “OK” is a long way from “WOW!”
 Whisking by hand was the clear winner.

 And that’s where you come in, dear reader.
 I think this recipe makes very good popovers.
 And I’d love your input.
 Once you make these, please post your comments here and/or review the recipe online.
 Let me know if your popovers popped.
 And how they tasted, too.
-I’ll weigh your comments and see just how close these popovers are to becoming a member of the King Arthur Guaranteed club.
-OK?
+I’ll examine your comments and see, by working together, just how close we can get these popovers to absolutely perfect, OK?
 Let’s get started.

 First task: Before you do anything else, preheat your oven to 450°F. The oven MUST be hot enough when you put the popovers in.
 Once you've turned that dial, whisk together the milk, eggs, and salt.
 This is a good start, but don't stop here.